ncsu-landscape-dynamics/popsborder/docs/consignments.md

 ```

 Notice that the values for `items_per_box` are under a `default` key.
 In the
-future, the simulation may support other keys for specific commodities, origins,
+future, the simulation may support other keys to vary the number of
-or ports.
+`items_per_box` by commodity, origin, or port.

 ## Synthetic consignments